skiptoniam/ppmData/readme.md

 The approach uses quasi-random sampling to generate a quadrature scheme based (e.g Berman & Turner 1992; Foster et al, 2018).
-Quasi-random sampling quadrature are form of spatially-balanced survey design or point stratification, that aims to reduce the frequency of placing samples close to each other (relative to pseudo-random or grid designs).
+Quasi-random sampling quadrature are form of spatially-balanced survey design or point stratification that aims to reduce the frequency of placing samples close to each other (relative to pseudo-random or grid designs).
-A quasi-random quadrature design improves efficiency of background point sampling (and subsequent modelling) by reducing the amount of spatial auto-correlation between data implying that each sample is providing as much unique information as possible (Grafston & Tille, 2013) and thus reducing low errors for geostatistical prediction (Diggle & Ribeiro, 2007).
-The weights each quasi-random point in the quadrature scheme is calculated using a dirichlet tesselation (Turner 2020).
-To improve computational efficiency function for a large number of of quadrature points, we set up an approach which breaks up the problem into manageable sub-windows.
-We do this by keeping each deldir call to less that 5000 points (which appears to be the point where the algorithm slows noticeably).
-To avoid edge effect (large areas on the edges of sub-areas), we rotate the subregions three times, the first two use a set of prime number to closest to total number of points (presences+quadrature points) divided by 5000.
-This allows us to split the study region in sub-windows.
-We then take the median weight across all weight calculated for each point.
+A quasi-random quadrature design improves efficiency of background point sampling (and subsequent modelling) by reducing the amount of spatial auto-correlation between data implying that each sample is providing as much unique information as possible (Grafston & Tille, 2013, Foster et al., 2018) and thus reducing low errors for geostatistical prediction (Diggle & Ribeiro, 2007).
+Because the quasi-random design is not on a regular grid we use a Dirichlet tessellation to generate polygons for each point.
+Areal weights are then derived from these polygons.

 ### References